May 26, 2016

 Today, the Senate Subcommittee on Commerce-Justice-Science approved its $56.3 billion FY 2017 legislation on a bipartisan voice vote, boosting the spending allocation by 1 percent over current levels.
 The full bill text is expected to be released when the legislation is marked up by the full committee Thursday.
 Overall, the bill would provide a $71 million boost, to…

-The Office of Science and Technology Policy is currently accepting applications for its Summer 2014 Internship Program.
-The application deadline is 11:59pm Friday, March 7.
-Students who are U.S. citizens and who will be actively enrolled during the 2014 academic year are welcome to apply.
+The White House Office of Science and Technology Policy is currently accepting applications for its Fall Policy Internship Program.
+The application deadline is June 17, 2016.
+Students who are U.S. citizens and who will be enrolled in, or have just graduated from, an academic program should feel free to apply.
 More information and application instructions are available…

 House just passed the $1.15 trillion omnibus spending bill by a vote of 316-113.
 The omnibus was released earlier this week.
 It now heads to the Senate for passage later this afternoon.

 Today, Dept. of Education officials announced a series of actions centering on transparency in an effort to force accreditors to focus more on student outcomes and hold failing colleges accountable.
 For the most part, the accrediting agencies will not be required to change their practices.
 Instead, ED hopes to drive change by publishing and disseminating…